edinburghhacklab/hacklab-training/syllabuses/G2/Small Laser Cutter/syllabus.md

 * Tap your tag on the access control
 * Ensure the external extractor fan is running
 * Release the E-Stop
-* Power on the machine (green button/key switch)
+* Power on the machine (key switch)
-* Ensure the internal air assist/pump is running (unless cutting paper)
+* Ensure the internal air pump is running (unless cutting paper)

 ### Stopping of the machine